nopehax/SG_Routing_UI_LTW/docs/User-Stories.md

 - I can delete a blockage and see it removed from the list and map.
 - I can toggle blockage visibility on or off on the map.

-## US-11 View blockage details
+## US-12 View blockage details
 As a route planner, I want to click a blockage area to see details so that I can know additional information.

 Acceptance criteria:
 - Clicking within a blockage shows its name, radius, and description.
 - Clicking elsewhere hides the details.

-## US-12 Errors are visible and actionable
+## US-13 Errors and success messages are visible and actionable
-As a route planner, I want clear error messages when routing or blockages fail so that I can fix issues quickly.
+As a route planner, I want clear toast messages for errors and success so that I can understand what happened quickly.

 Acceptance criteria:
-- Routing errors appear in the route panel.
+- Error and success toasts appear at the bottom center of the screen.
 - Blockage add/delete errors appear without clearing my current list.
-- Errors use plain language and tell me what went wrong.
+- Messages use plain language and tell me what happened.